mgechev/blog.mgechev.com/_posts/2016-03-28-ambient-type-definitions-duplicate-identifier-typescript-fix.md

 As part of the released of TypeScript 2, Microsoft [announced a way](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/) to manage the TypeScript external type definitions with the `npm` registry (so we can use both `npm` and `yarn`).

 By default as part of `tsconfig.json`'s `compilerOptions` you can include the `lib` property.
-It contains a list of library files, with their corresponding type definitions.
+It contains a list of typically used type definitions.
 This means that if your compilation target is ES5, and you're building for the browser you should include: `es5` and `dom`, if you're using ES6 features, than you should include `es6` and so on.
 This will automatically include definitions for ES6 features such as `Map`, `Set`, etc. and the corresponding type definitions.
 More about the `lib` property can be found [here](https://www.typescriptlang.org/docs/handbook/compiler-options.html).

 In order to install the ambient type definitions of jQuery using `npm` you can use: